 Daughter Georgie excelled through University and now works for the Labour Party in London.

 I had previously read about her son Julius, who was diagnosed as a child with Aspergers Syndrome (which is a form of Autism).
 The article was written by Lette for The Australian in 2013.
 It moved me greatly, not just because it was so honestly and beautifully written but also because a close friend of mine has been strapped to the same relentless, emotional roller coaster ride every single day since her son’s diagnosis of the condition 8 years ago.

 Lette describes her ‘overwhelming lioness-type love’ for Julius and the endless battles that she has fought and continues to fight for his fundamental rights and needs in an often cold and unaccepting world.
 Her natural sparkle fades slightly and her voice lowers as she describes her darling boy and the exhausting struggles in trying to find a warm and welcoming place in society for him.

 As she shares just a snap-shot of her son’s story I can almost feel the anguish that she must have endured year after year.
-The sleepless nights, the bureaucratic battles, the fear for his safety, the concern for her daughter’s wellbeing and the relentless strain on the whole family.
-And all along the deep feelings of love for a child who, (like my friend’s boy) didn’t ask to be born this way, is so much more than a diagnosis and who is ultimately bright, beautiful and gloriously unique.
+The sleepless nights, the bureaucratic battles, the fear for his safety, the concern for her daughter’s emotional wellbeing withing the journey and the relentless strain on the whole family.
+And, all along the deep feelings of love for a child who, (like my friend’s boy) didn’t ask to be born this way, is so much more than a diagnosis and who is ultimately bright, beautiful and gloriously unique.

 Listening to her story reminds me vividly of the times I spent at my friend’s kitchen table in Sydney as she described (through rarely shared tears) how her son was struggling at school and how let down she felt by the education system, time and again.